-The sixth annual Economic Development 411 (ED411) was held on December 1, 2017.
-More than 500 elected and appointed officials, civic leaders and business leaders joined the Mid-Ohio Development Exchange and Columbus 2020 for a day of insightful conversation.
+The eighth annual Economic Development 411 (ED411) was held on Friday, December 6, 2019.
+More than 600 community stakeholders joined the Mid-Ohio Development Exchange and One Columbus for a day of insightful conversation.
 Stakeholders included economic developers, elected boards, commissions, local government and school board officials, planning organizations and local government staff.

 Did you attend ED411 this year?
 Please take our 5-minute survey to share feedback!